River Selection for “4 Rivers in 4 Days”

 Boasting the cleanest water at this latitude in North America, you will rarely need to share this gem of a river with another paddler.

-We use sections of this river to warm up our paddling skills while getting used to new boats and paddling partners.
+We use diverse sections of this river to tune up our paddling skills while getting used to new boats and paddling partners.
 In the fall it is not uncommon to see bears, salmon, eagles, and even sandhill cranes in the grassy meadows or towering cedars along this picturesque river.